 Day Three

 - Vatican City: Technically, this area isn’t Italy!
 It’s its own country – the smallest country in the world – and it’s ruled by the Catholic Pope.
 There are basically three things to see while here: St. Peter’s Square, St. Peter’s Basilica, and the Vatican Museums.
 St. Peter’s Basilica is free to enter, but dress code is very strict.
 Make sure your shoulders and knees are covered.
 This goes for all genders and ages.
 There is a slow moving-crowd-slash-line to get in, but I found it moved quickly enough when I went.
+You can book in advance online for €7 if you would like to select a date and time in advance, plus get a digital audio guide.
 Once in the basilica, you can climb up to the dome for iconic views.
 To the right from the entrance, there should be a “Cupola” sign.
 Follow the sign until at the ticket office, where you can purchase a ticket to either climb the whole way for €8 or one to take an elevator partway up for €10.
-As far as I know, you can only buy tickets (that aren’t with a guide) in person.
+You can book online for €17 and €22, respectively, if you’d like to secure your date and time in advance.
 The Vatican Museums house the world-famous Sistine Chapel.
 You’ll pay €20 for entry, plus a €5 online booking fee if you book in advance on the official site, which I highly recommend you do.
 Entry to the Museums is free on the last Sunday of every month.
 Seeing Vatican City should take up a whole morning.

 - Castel Sant’Angelo: Emperor Hadrian originally commissioned this as a mausoleum for himself and his family, but it’s since been used as a fortress, castle, and currently a museum.
 I didn’t enter the museum, so I can’t recommend entering, but I think this castle over the river just looks so cool!